federicolozer/humanlike_moving_robot/DOCKER.md

 Since you have to launch two different commands to run the demo, you need two different terminals.
 So you just need to connect to the running container from another tab.

-Just oper a new tab on the host machine (not from the Docker container) and run the following command:
+Just open a new tab on the host machine (not from the Docker container) and run the following command:
 ```shell script
 sudo docker ps
 ```